Home heating systems

 Storage heater installation costs

-You'll also need to make sure you get your storage heater installed by a qualified electrician.
+You'll need to make sure you get your storage heater installed by a qualified electrician.
 Prices can vary so make sure you always get at least three quotes.
-You can find a recommended electrician using Which?
-Local.
+You can find a recommended electrician who has been through our rigorous checks by visiting Which?
+Trusted Traders.

 Installing a replacement storage heater usually costs from about £45 if there is existing wiring.
 It will cost more if it's a new installation, as this will require new wiring.
 Prices also vary depending on location.